Athaodam/Adventures-with-Ayahuasca/README.md

 ## References

-[^ref1]: Ariel Levy, “The Drug of Choice for the Age of Kale.”
-The New Yorker, September 4, 2016. https://www.newyorker.com/magazine/2016/09/12/the-ayahuasca-boom-in-the-u-s.
+[^ref1]: Ariel Levy, “The Drug of Choice for the Age of Kale.” _The New Yorker_, September 4, 2016. https://www.newyorker.com/magazine/2016/09/12/the-ayahuasca-boom-in-the-u-s.
 [^ref2]: Luna, 2011.
 Frecska, Bokor, and Winkelman 2016
 [^ref3]: Callaway et al.,1996
 [^ref4]: McKenna, 2004 and Szára, 2007  in Frecska, Bokor, and Winkelman 2016, 2
-[^ref5]: Center for Western Studies (Flagstaff, Journal of Ethnobiology., vol. v.
-6-7 1986-87 (Flagstaff, Ariz. :Center for Western Studies, 1986): 235.
+[^ref5]: Center for Western Studies (Flagstaff Ariz), _Journal of Ethnobiology._, vol. v.
+6-7 1986-87 (Flagstaff, Ariz. :Center for Western Studies, 1986): 235. <!--I think the correct citation for this reference is the following: Richard Evans Schultes, “Recognition of Variability in Wild Plants by Indians in the Northwest Amazon: An Enigma,” _Journal of Ethnobiology_ 6, no. 2 (Winter 1986): 235 https://www.biodiversitylibrary.org/item/101833#page/247/mode/1up-->
 [^ref6]: Ibid, 236.
-[^ref7]: Melanie J. Miller et al., “Chemical Evidence for the Use of Multiple Psychotropic Plants in a 1,000-Year-Old Ritual Bundle from South America,” Proceedings of the National Academy of Sciences 116, no. 23 (June 4, 2019): 11210.
+[^ref7]: Melanie J. Miller et al., “Chemical Evidence for the Use of Multiple Psychotropic Plants in a 1,000-Year-Old Ritual Bundle from South America,” _Proceedings of the National Academy of Sciences_ 116, no. 23 (June 4, 2019): 11210.
-[^ref8]:Eduardo Viveiros de Castro, “Cosmological Deixis and Amerindian Perspectivism,” The Journal of the Royal Anthropological Institute 4, no. 3 (1998): 469–88.
+[^ref8]:Eduardo Viveiros de Castro, “Cosmological Deixis and Amerindian Perspectivism,” _The Journal of the Royal Anthropological Institute_ 4, no. 3 (1998): 469–88.
-[^ref9]:Luis Eduardo Luna, “Indigenous and mestizo use of ayahuasca: An overview,” in The Ethnopharmacology of Ayahuasca, ed.
+[^ref9]:Luis Eduardo Luna, “Indigenous and mestizo use of ayahuasca: An overview,” in _The Ethnopharmacology of Ayahuasca_, ed.
 Rafael Guimarães dos Santos (Kerala: Transworld Research Network, 2011), 8.
 [^ref10]:Frecska, Bokor, and Winkelman 2016.
-[^ref11]: Quoted in Luis Eduardo Luna, Vegetalismo: Shamanism Among the Mestizo Population of the Peruvian Amazon (Stockholm : Almqvist & Wiksell International, 1986), 45.
+[^ref11]: Quoted in Luis Eduardo Luna, _Vegetalismo: Shamanism Among the Mestizo Population of the Peruvian Amazon_ (Stockholm : Almqvist & Wiksell International, 1986), 45.
-[^ref12]:  Quoted in Luis Eduardo Luna and Pablo Amaringo, Ayahuasca Visions: The Religious Iconography of a Peruvian Shaman (Berkeley, CA: North Atlantic Books, 1991), 22.
+[^ref12]:  Quoted in Luis Eduardo Luna and Pablo Amaringo, _Ayahuasca Visions: The Religious Iconography of a Peruvian Shaman_ (Berkeley, CA: North Atlantic Books, 1991), 22.
-[^ref13]: Quoted in Robert Sirko, “The Artist and the Shaman: Seen and Unseen Worlds,” in Inner Visions: Sacred Plants, Art and Spirituality (Valparaiso, IN: Brauer Museum of Art, 2015): 51.
+[^ref13]: Quoted in Robert Sirko, “The Artist and the Shaman: Seen and Unseen Worlds,” in _Inner Visions: Sacred Plants, Art and Spirituality_ (Valparaiso, IN: Brauer Museum of Art, 2015): 51.
 [^ref14]: Ibid, 69.
 Peter Roe, and Manuel Rengifo Barbaran.
 “Shipibo Ainbo Chomo - Infinity of Nations: Art and History in the Collections of the National Museum of the American Indian” Accessed July 28, 2021. https://americanindian.si.edu/exhibitions/infinityofnations/amazon/239608.html.
-[^ref15]: Rich Doyle, “Hyperbolic: Divining Ayahuasca,” Discourse 27, no. 1 (2005): 7.
+[^ref15]: Rich Doyle, “Hyperbolic: Divining Ayahuasca,” _Discourse_ 27, no. 1 (2005): 7.
 [^ref16]: Emilio García Cuervo, “De Herejes a Chamanes.
 Una Historia Fragmentada Sobre El Imaginario Occidental de La Medicina Indígena” (Tesis de Pregrado, Bogotá, Pontificia Universidad Javeriana, 2019), 26.
 [^ref17]: García Cuervo, 27-3.
-[^ref18]: Hipólito Ruiz and José Pavón, Flora Peruviana, et Chilensis, Sive, Descriptiones et Icones Plantarum Peruvianarum, et Chilensium, Secundum Systema Linnaeanum Digestae, Cum Characteribus Plurium Generum Evulgatorum Reformatis, vol. 2 (Madrid: Typis Gabrielis de Sancha, 1799), 61.
+[^ref18]: Hipólito Ruiz and José Pavón, _Flora Peruviana, et Chilensis, Sive, Descriptiones et Icones Plantarum Peruvianarum, et Chilensium, Secundum Systema Linnaeanum Digestae, Cum Characteribus Plurium Generum Evulgatorum Reformatis_, vol. 2 (Madrid: Typis Gabrielis de Sancha, 1799), 61.
 [^ref19]: Biblioteca Nacional de España, “La Expedición Botánica de Ruiz y Pavón al Virreinato del Perú, 1777-1788,” España en el mundo (Biblioteca Nacional de España, April 10, 2011).

-[^ref20]: Manuel Rodrigues Pinto Rubens, Costumbres de los indígenas que habitan en el Valle del Amazonas en el departamento de Loreto, Dumbarton Oaks Digitization Project.
+[^ref20]: Manuel Rodrigues Pinto Rubens, _Costumbres de los indígenas que habitan en el Valle del Amazonas en el departamento de Loreto_, Dumbarton Oaks Digitization Project.
 Pre-Columbian Studies.
 Rare books (1873), 6v.
 [^ref21]: I say apparently because the original author does not mention this but a later commentator did

-[^ref22]: The generic name Banisteria was later changed to Banisteriopsis in the twentieth century
+[^ref22]: The generic name _Banisteria_ was later changed to _Banisteriopsis_ in the twentieth century
-[^ref23]: Merlin Sheldrake, “The ‘Enigma’ of Richard Schultes, Amazonian Hallucinogenic Plants, and the Limits of Ethnobotany,” Social Studies of Science 50, no. 3 (June 1, 2020): 346.
+[^ref23]: Merlin Sheldrake, “The ‘Enigma’ of Richard Schultes, Amazonian Hallucinogenic Plants, and the Limits of Ethnobotany,” _Social Studies of Science_ 50, no. 3 (June 1, 2020): 346.
-[^ref24]:  Elisa Sevilla and Ana Sevilla, “Inserción y participación en las redes globales de producción de conocimiento: el caso del Ecuador del siglo XIX*,” Historia Crítica, April 19, 2017: 83-84.
+[^ref24]:  Elisa Sevilla and Ana Sevilla, “Inserción y participación en las redes globales de producción de conocimiento: el caso del Ecuador del siglo XIX*,” _Historia Crítica_, April 19, 2017: 83-84.
-[^ref25]:  “He could tell no more that it was a liana or a vine” in Richard Spruce, Notes of a Botanist on the Amazon & Andes, ed.
+[^ref25]:  “He could tell no more that it was a liana or a vine” in Richard Spruce, _Notes of a Botanist on the Amazon & Andes_, ed.
 Alfred Russel Wallace, vol. 2 (London,: Macmillan and co., limited, 1908), 424.
-[^ref26]:   Manuel Villavicencio, Geografía de la República del Ecuador, Dumbarton Oaks Digitization Project.
+[^ref26]:   Manuel Villavicencio, _Geografía de la República del Ecuador_, Dumbarton Oaks Digitization Project.
 Pre-Columbian Studies.
 Rare books (New York: Imprenta de Robert Craighead, 1858), 373-374.
 [^ref27]: Villavicencio, Geografía, 372-373.
 [^ref28]: Diane M. Rielinger, “A Forest of Knowledge: Richard Evans Schultes and the Rise of Ethnobotany,” Biodiversity Heritage Library (blog), August 11, 2020; Sheldrake, “The ‘Engima’ of Richard Schultes”, 357
 [^ref29]:  Sheldrake, 360.
 Spruce actually translated Villavicencio’s personal account of ayahuasca consumption.
 [^ref30]: Sheldrake, 349.
 [^ref31]: Beatriz Caiuby Labate, Clancy Cavnar, and Françoise Barbira Freedman.
-“Notes on the Expansion and Reinvention of Ayahuasca Shamanism,” in Ayahuasca Shamanism in the Amazon and Beyond  (New York: Oxford University Press, 2014).
+“Notes on the Expansion and Reinvention of Ayahuasca Shamanism,” in _Ayahuasca Shamanism in the Amazon and Beyond  (New York: Oxford University Press, 2014).
 Beatriz Caiuby  Labate ed.
-The World Ayahuasca Diaspora: Reinventions and Controversies (London ; New York: Routledge, Taylor & Francis Group, 2017).
+The World Ayahuasca Diaspora: Reinventions and Controversies_ (London ; New York: Routledge, Taylor & Francis Group, 2017).
-[^ref32]: Evgenia Fotiou, “The Globalization of Ayahuasca Shamanism and the Erasure of Indigenous Shamanism.”
-Anthropology of Consciousness 27, no. 2 (September 1, 2016): 151–79.
+[^ref32]: Evgenia Fotiou, “The Globalization of Ayahuasca Shamanism and the Erasure of Indigenous Shamanism.” _Anthropology of Consciousness_ 27, no. 2 (September 1, 2016): 151–79.
 [^ref33]: Labate et. al., “Notes on the Expansion and Reinvention of Ayahuasca Shamanism.”
-Esther Jean  Langdon, “The Revitalization of Yajé Shamanism among the Siona: Strategies of Survival in Historical Context.”
-Anthropology of Consciousness 27, no. 2 (September 1, 2016): 180–203.
+Esther Jean  Langdon, “The Revitalization of Yajé Shamanism among the Siona: Strategies of Survival in Historical Context.” _Anthropology of Consciousness_ 27, no. 2 (September 1, 2016): 180–203.
-[^ref34]: Leanne M Fecteau, “The Ayahuasca Patent Revocation: Raising Questions About Current U.S. Patent Policy,” Boston College Third World Law Journal 21, no. 1 (January 2001): 84-85.
+[^ref34]: Leanne M Fecteau, “The Ayahuasca Patent Revocation: Raising Questions About Current U.S. Patent Policy,” _Boston College Third World Law Journal_ 21, no. 1 (January 2001): 84-85.
-[^ref35]: Antonio Jacanamijoy, “El acuerdo TRIPS y los Pueblos Indígenas” (Octava Sesión de la Comisión Sobre el Desarrollo Sostenible Panel: Comercio y Pueblos Indígenas, New York, April 2000
+[^ref35]: Antonio Jacanamijoy, “El acuerdo TRIPS y los Pueblos Indígenas” Octava Sesión de la Comisión Sobre el Desarrollo Sostenible Panel: Comercio y Pueblos Indígenas, New York, April 2000.
-[^ref36]: Field Museum of Natural History., “Field Museum Specimen Overturns U.S. Patent,” In the Field : The Bulletin of the Field Museum of Natural History., April 2000, 13.
+[^ref36]: Field Museum of Natural History., “Field Museum Specimen Overturns U.S. Patent,” _In the Field : The Bulletin of the Field Museum of Natural History_., April 2000, 13.